redhat-actions/openshift-github-connector/docs/developing.md

 The backend is in Express, and the frontend is in React using create-react-app (CRA).
 Code can be shared across the stack from the `common/` directory.

-Be careful about adding package dependencies here because they will be webpacked separately into the frontend and backend.
+Be careful about adding package dependencies in `common` because they will be webpacked separately into the frontend and backend.
 Modules must be compatible with both and should not be large.

 The structure is adapted from [this blog post](https://spin.atomicobject.com/2020/08/17/cra-express-share-code), and the boilerplate code is in [this repository](https://github.com/gvanderclay/cra-express).